Books-Open/take-home-challenge/README.md

   - Instructions on how to set up and run the project locally.
   - A brief description of the project and its features.
   - Any assumptions made and areas for potential improvement.
--   Optionally, include a short video walkthrough (using Loom or a similar tool) demonstrating the functionality of the application.
 -   Invite the following GitHub users to your repository:
   - [@joaopcm](https://github.com/joaopcm)
   - [@ivoneijr](https://github.com/ivoneijr)